imixs/imixs-cloud/doc/SETUP.md

 To rescale a node first mark the node as unschedulable:

-	$ kubectl cordon node-x
+	$ kubectl drain node-x

-next you can shuthown the node and rescal / maintainance the node.
-After the node is up again run uncordon to join again the scheduler.
+next you can shutdown the node, upgrade or rescale the node.
+After the node is up again run *uncordon* to join the node again the scheduler.

 	$ kubectl uncordon node-x